yozaner1324/PCC-Functions/README.md

 ### Example Code

-This example code consists of three modules: function1, function2, and holder.
+This example project consists of three modules: function1, function2, and holder.

-* function1 uses `SpringContetBootstrappingInitializer` to create and persist an `ApplicationContext`.
+* function1 uses `SpringContextBootstrappingInitializer` to create and persist an `ApplicationContext`.
-* function2 uses a bean declared in the configuration class used by function1 to create the `ApplicationContext`.
+* function2 uses a bean declared in the configuration class.
 * holder is only relevant if using one of the non-recommended methods.
-It will create and store an `ApplicatioContext`.

-holder has code for using Spring with and without Spring Boot; currently, the Spring Boot code is commented out.
+It will create and store an `ApplicatioContext`. holder has code for using Spring with and without Spring Boot; currently, the Spring Boot code is commented out.
 The Spring Boot dependency is also commented out in the pom.xml.